 Cosmetic Treatments

 Size and Shape

 Changing the size and shape of teeth most always requires restorative procedures such as bonding, porcelain veneers, or crowns.
 This is where the function of occlusion must be properly evaluated.
 Changing the length of any tooth can create a significant and likely detrimental effect on how the teeth come together and work together (occlusion).
 Evaluating this requires a clinical exam as well as looking at diagnostic models of the patient mounted on an articulator (artificial jaw).
-From these models, a wax up can be produced.
-This is the use of wax to shape the teeth aesthetically but to not interfere with proper function.
-This wax up provides crucial information that shows what can and CAN NOT be done.
-It also may reveal issues that may involve other teeth in order to meet patient expectations.
-Proper occlusion is important in that it will help minimize greatly any injury to teeth and or damage to veneers or crowns.
-Chipping of veneers or crowns are common problems when the bite is not properly restored.
+From these models, a wax-up can be produced.
+This is the use of wax to shape the teeth aesthetically but not to interfere with proper function.
+This wax-up provides crucial information that shows what can and CAN NOT be done.
+It may also reveal issues that may involve other teeth in order to meet patient expectations.
+Proper occlusion is important in that it will help greatly minimize any injury to teeth and/or damage to veneers or crowns.
+Chipping of veneers or crowns is a common problem when the bite is not properly restored.

 Crooked teeth

 Although we do not provide orthodontic treatment, it is highly recommended to seek orthodontic evaluation (braces) to correct any malposition of teeth.
-Crooked teeth, excessive spacing, or misproportion can be corrected using crowns and veneers, however there are significant advantages to orthodontic treatment.
+Crooked teeth, excessive spacing, or misproportions can be corrected using crowns and veneers; however, there are significant advantages to orthodontic treatment.
 It may minimize or eliminate the need for restorative treatment.
-Severely malpositioned teeth may need excessive amounts of tooth structure removed in order to crown/veneer and achieve proper aesthetics.
+Severely malpositioned teeth may need excessive amounts of tooth structure removed to crown/veneer and achieve proper aesthetics.
 This may result in the possible need for endodontic therapy (root canal) or weakening of a tooth.

 It must be understood that restorative aesthetic dentistry is not simply placing a “pretty face” on a tooth.
-It requires a good understanding of the patients goals, limitations, function, and expectations.
-Proper planning and communication is key in developing a plan that has a good outcome and prognosis as well as help the patient develop reasonable expectations.
+It requires a good understanding of the patient’s goals, limitations, function, and expectations.
+Proper planning and communication is key in developing a plan that has a good outcome and prognosis, as well as helping the patient develop reasonable expectations.

 Patient education is always critical.
-Without a good understanding of these factors, there may be expectations just are not achievable
+Without a good understanding of these factors, there may be expectations that are not achievable

+Cosmetic Treatments